unrealwork/atsd-use-cases/tutorials/schema-based-parser-mod/README.md

 ## Introduction

 Data is not always recorded ideally for a given analysis.
-Perhaps the metrics that you would like to work with are not contained in a given file, or maybe calculations must be done with the given data in order to arrive to a dataset that better suits your current needs.
+Perhaps the metrics that you would like to work with are not contained in a given file, or maybe calculations must be done with the given data to arrive to a dataset that better suits your current needs.

-With [Schema-Based Parsing](https://axibase.com/docs/atsd/parsers/csv/) in ATSD data may be modified upon import so that working with it in [SQL Console](https://axibase.com/docs/atsd/sql/) or [**ChartLab**](https://apps.axibase.com/chartlab) is more meaningful.
+With [Schema-Based Parsing](https://axibase.com/docs/atsd/parsers/csv/) in ATSD data may be modified upon import, thus working with it in [SQL Console](https://axibase.com/docs/atsd/sql/) or [**ChartLab**](https://apps.axibase.com/chartlab) is more meaningful.

 ## Data